 When you diet, you decrease your muscle glycogen, and this often slows down your metabolism.
 Basically, your body thinks it’s starving, so it begins to go into “low energy” mode.

-In the end, this means that you’ll be burning far less calories with your daily activities than you would be if you weren’t dieting.
+In the end, this means that you’ll be burning fewer calories with your daily activities than you would be if you weren’t dieting.
 Which makes weight loss even harder!
 Kinda sucks, right?

 The way you get around this is by adding in a cheat day!

 By having a day where you shock your system with a high influx of calories, your body will get a kick-start to its metabolism – bringing it back up to normal levels, even during the days when you’re dieting.
 Thus, increasing weight loss and muscle gain!